 Caring for parents with memory issues, including dementia, is something that millions of Americans grapple with each day.
 Acting as a caretaker to a parent when they are experiencing severe memory issues can be a real challenge.
 Senior memory care can be a good solution for both the seniors and their loved ones in these situations.

 Buckner Retirement Services provides residents in memory care with the highest quality of care in a secure and comforting setting.
-Call us today at 214.227.7182 to learn more about what memory care services can offer your loved one at Buckner Retirement Services.
+Call us today at 214.227.7182 to learn more about how memory care treatment for seniors can help your loved one at Buckner Retirement Services.

 If you are caring for a parent with dementia, communication is key, particularly during the transition to memory care.
 Change is hard for anyone, and it can be especially difficult for seniors with dementia.

-When you communicate about moving a parent into senior memory care, be sensitive to how they are feeling and respond with affection and reassurance.
+When you communicate about moving a parent to memory care, be sensitive to how they are feeling and respond with affection and reassurance.
 Other tips for communicating with senior parents with dementia include:

 - Speak slowly and clearly